 On the range the MDR was enjoyable to shoot.
-I just had to keep reminding myself that it’s a .308, as it looks and feels like a 5.56.
+I just had to keep reminding myself that it’s a semi-auto .308 bullpup rifle, as it looks and feels like a 5.56.
 Well, at least until you shoot it.
 Though it shoots noticeably softer than a bolt-action .308 of the same weight, it’s still a .308.

 You’ll want to get your weight on your front foot and ensure you have a stable, shoulders-forward stance.
 Basically, approach it like it’s a 5.56 machine gun and there’s no problem shooting it rapidly and keeping it on target.

-However, with the MDR’s weight balance shifted rearwards towards the buttstock it did exhibit more tendency towards muzzle rise than a typical AR-10, which benefits in that regard from more weight towards the muzzle.
-I’ll take it, though, as that rearwards weight bias makes for a more maneuverable gun that can be held in position against the shoulder for a longer time without fatigue, and can even be competently handled and fired one-handed.
+However, with the MDR’s weight balance shifted rearward toward the buttstock it did exhibit more tendency toward muzzle rise than a typical AR-10, which benefits in that regard from more weight toward the muzzle.
+I’ll take it, though, as that rearward weight bias makes for a more maneuverable gun that can be held in position against the shoulder for a longer time without fatigue, and can even be competently handled and fired one-handed.

-I was excited to shoot this thing suppressed, figuring that the mostly-sealed receiver with only its small, forwards-facing ejection port truly open would be both quiet and low on gas blowback.
+I was excited to shoot this thing suppressed, figuring that the mostly-sealed receiver with only its small, forward-facing ejection port truly open would be both quiet and low on gas blowback.
 Unfortunately, that wasn’t the case.
-Plenty of gaps exist between the receiver and the recoil pad, cheek rest, and ejection port covers that gas has no problem escaping at velocity.
+Plenty of gaps exist between the receiver and the recoil pad, cheek rest, and ejection-port covers that gas has no problem escaping at velocity.